-It’s not my intention to go over every song, but it sure is tempting.
-“April In Toledo” (you gotta love the titles) has one of my favourite lyrics ever: “She’s taking a break, from my face”.
-Ha Ha.
-There’s something very different from Kim is this song.
-Although he could be using a volume pedal to create those “swells”, my guess is that he’s got his right-hand pinky finger wrapped around the volume knob.
+It's not my intention to go over every song, but it sure is tempting.
+"April In Toledo" (you gotta love the titles) has one of my favourite lyrics ever: "She's taking a break, from my face".
+Ha ha.
+And Kim's got some kind of cool effect happening in the guitar solo.
+Although he could be using a volume pedal to create those "swells", my guess is that he's got his right-hand pinky finger wrapped around the volume knob.
 Great phrasing too.

 The album closes with "Cry Out Your Life".
 They do that thing where the band fades out while the lead guitar stays up in the mix, and then they bring the band back in.
 There's that awesome guitar tone again, and Kim Mitchell is just "going for it".
 I'm sure I've driven the staff at The Guitar World nuts on many occasions, playing these licks during product demos in the shop.

 Those of us who grew up listening to Max Webster were very lucky.
 The band never really became an international success, and therefore never received any recognition outside of southern Ontario (although I know that Paul Gilbert is a big fan).
 So let me say a big thanks to Kim Mitchell for being such a great inspiration to myself and many other guitar players out there.
 Do yourself a favour and grab a copy of Universal Juveniles.
 It will do one of 2 things for you - it will either make you want to pick up your guitar and play, or it'll make you want to throw it down the stairs - haha.